Pacing Outside the Box: RNNs Learn to Plan in Sokoban

 In another case, the agent starts the level by pacing around as if “buying time” when it wasn’t given extra thinking time at the beginning.
 With thinking time granted, its path to the solution becomes more direct and efficient, solving the puzzle faster.

 These observations raise the question: why does this intriguing behavior emerge?
-To find out, we conduct a detailed black-box behavioral analysis, providing novel insights into how planning behavior develops inside neural networks.
-However, the exact details of the internal planning process remain mysterious: we invite other interpretability researchers to study these “model organisms” of planning, open-sourcing our trained agents and source code that replicates prior work.
+To find out, we used linear probes to predict and even modify the network’s actions, revealing how it represents plans and adjusts in real time.
+We also performed model surgery, allowing the network to generalize beyond its 10x10 input image constraint to tackle more complex puzzles.
+This combination of techniques offers new insights into neural network planning.
+We invite other interpretability researchers to study these “model organisms” of planning, open-sourcing our trained agents and source code that replicates prior work.

 Understanding how neural networks reason is crucial for advancing AI and ensuring its alignment with human values, especially considering the concept of “mesa-optimizers”—neural networks that develop internal goals during training that may differ from their intended objectives.
 This study sheds light on the emergence of planning in deep neural networks, an important topic in AI safety debates, and provides crucial insights for developing safe and efficient AI systems.